montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

   - *ID*: Participant identifier.
 This is an integer only and does not include date and time of experiment.
 These integers do not uniquely identify all participants (there are one or two doublets), so *ID_unique* is needed.
-We're leaving this column to avoid errors in some of the scripts
+We're leaving this column to avoid compatibility errors in some of the scripts.
   - *block*: Specifies the order in which participants carried out each of the three blocks.
   - *block_type*: Specifies the type of block (control, arm interference, leg